michilu/proto-api/openapi-client/go/docs/HealthCheckServiceApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiHealthCheckServiceHealthCheckRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiHealthCheckRequest struct via the builder pattern

 ### Return type